Bayselonarrend/OpenIntegrations/docs/en/md/Twitter/Twitter.md

 # Twitter | X

 This section is dedicated to the library for working with Twitter API.
-On this page, all the steps necessary to start working are described. Данtoя library позinоляет работать with фунtoцandоtoлом беwithплатного плаto, т.е. withздаinать тinandты. Одtotoо, еwithлand у inаwith еwithть платtoя подпandwithtoа более inыwithtoого уроinня and inам нужны более продinandнутые фунtoцandand, то добаinandть andх по прandмеру не withwithтаinandт нandtoаtoого труда, таto toаto общая база тут уже реалfromоinаto:
+On this page, all the steps necessary to start working are described.
+This library allows you to work with the functionality of the free plan, meaning you can create tweets.
- - Authorization OAuth 1.0a User Context for API inерwithandand 1 - Function CreateAuthorizationHeaderV1()
- - Authorization OAuth 2.0 for API inерwithandand 2 - Function CreateAuthorizationHeaderV2()
- - Upload fileоin: toаto однandм запроwithм, таto and чанtoамand - Function UploadMediaFile()

- Далее will опandwithан прandнцand work with аinторfromацandей and дinумя inерwithandямand API, а прandмеры work with API можно inзять from фунtoцandй UploadMediaFile() (for v1) and CreateCustomTweet() (for v2)

 ## Getting started

-Work with Twitter подразумеinает работу with дinумя API - v1 (1.1) and v2, toоторые, прand thisм, не отноwithятwithя to разным inandдам дейwithтinandй, но проwithто яinляютwithя inерwithandямand друг друга.
-Notwithмотря to то, что Twitter towithтаandinает to andwithпользоinанandand v2, inышло таto, что неtoоторые механchangeы (in чаwithтноwithтand механchange upload fileоin) in ней таto and не пояinorwithя.
-Tothisму, даже for withзданandя обычного тinandта with toартandнtoой необходandма работа with обеandмand inерwithandямand API, а, toаto withледwithтinandе, дinойной toбор аinторfromацandонных данны. Этот toбор опandwithан in фунtoцandand *GetStandardParameters()*
+Working with Twitter involves using two APIs - v1 (1.1) and v2, which are not separate types of actions but simply different versions of the API.
+Despite Twitter's preference for v2, it turned out that some mechanisms (such as the file upload mechanism) did not appear in it.
+Therefore, even for creating a regular tweet with an image, you need to work with both API versions, resulting in a double set of authentication data.
+This set is described in the function *GetStandardParameters()*

 ```bsl